LuminousIT/SWE_BE_Microservices_FH_Dortmund/README.md

       - Created by: Samuel Oluwole
       -   * Exposed on Port 8085.
 3. Warning Service: Gets Weather Forecast Report and Supply info to Frontend Service
-      - Created by: Mahmud, Samuel Oluwole
+      - Created by: Mahmudmar Rahman, Samuel Oluwole
       -  * Exposed on Port 8086.
 4. Frontend Service: Dashboard to view Information.
      * User signs on by creating an account and logging in with details.